Things to Do in Huntington Beach

 - Four Sons Brewing- uses organic ingredients for the more than 15 beers on tap

-- Golden Road Brewing- Coming soon in Peter's Landing will feature its trademark beers along with a collection of rotating, season, and limited-edition brews.
+- Golden Road Brewing- In Peter's Landing featuring its trademark beers along with a collection of rotating, season, and limited-edition brews.

 - Main Street Wine Co. - specializes in boutique California vino